bansko/directory/directory/patricia.md

-# Mindfulness, Meditation and Deep Relaxation

-## Learn Simple and practical techniques to enhance health and wellbeing, reduce stress and improve concentration and communication.

 ### A compassionate guide to a better way of life.
 - Group workshops comprising 5 x 1 hour sessions plus 1 half day retreat : 40 Bg lv
 - Mini workshops comprising 1 or 2 sessions for small groups arranged on request